APRN Scope of Practice and Responsibilities

 • Providing evidence-based information to patients regarding their health concerns

-That was quite the list, but that is not 100% of tasks for APRNs.
+That was quite the list, but that is not 100% of the tasks for APRNs.
 In fact, that’s just the tip of the iceberg, especially as more APRNs enter the workforce.
-In addition, the role of autonomous advanced practice nursing care can vary state by state depending on state legislation and practice, as each state has their own regulations.
-Because advanced practice nursing is such an expansive and growing career, clarifying your scope of work and duties and also being aware of your scope of work depending on your state and workplace are essential.
-It is also important to remember that the scope of work for a APRN mostly depends on that nurse’s education, training, qualifications, nursing regulations, and workplace practices (1,2,3,4).
+In addition, the role of autonomous advanced practice nursing care can vary state by state depending on state legislation and practice, as each state has its own regulations.
+Because advanced practice nursing is such an expansive and growing career, clarifying your scope of work and duties, and being aware of your scope of work depending on your state and workplace are essential.
+It is also important to remember that the scope of work for an APRN mostly depends on that nurse’s education, training, qualifications, nursing regulations, and workplace practices (1,2,3,4).

 Advanced Practice Nursing Responsibilities